Higher dimensional divergence for mapping class groups: Introduction

 If $k< \xi (S)$ then $\Dv_{k}\succeq x^{k+2}$.

 If $k\geq \xi (S)$ then $\Dv_k (x) = o(x^{k+1})$; further, if $S$ is either genus $0$ or $1$, or genus $2$ with empty boundary, then $\Dv_k (x) \asymp x^{k}$. }

+The relation of one function being ``asymptotically bounded'' by another, $\succeq$, or two functions being asymptotically equivalent, $\asymp$, are made precise in Section \ref{sect:prelim}.

-In particular, the above establishes that the $1$-dimensional divergence is at least cubic for surfaces with $\xi(S) \geq 2$.
-We note that it is proved in \cite{ABDDY:Pushing} that for such surfaces the $1$--dimensional divergence is at most $x^4$.
-The only other previously known result about $k$--divergence in mapping class group is that the $0$--divergence is quadratic \cite{Behrstock:asymptotic}.
+A special case of the above result is that it establishes that the $1$-dimensional divergence is at least cubic for surfaces with $\xi(S) \geq 2$, while it is proved in \cite{ABDDY:Pushing} that for such surfaces the $1$--dimensional divergence is at most quartic.
+It would be interesting to know the exact order of the $1$-dimensional divergence.
+Besides the estimate in \cite{ABDDY:Pushing}, the only other previously known result about divergence in mapping class groups is that the $0$--divergence is quadratic \cite{Behrstock:asymptotic}.